MetaSunny/community-starter-kit/README.md

-# welcome bot: A Probot App
+# Yo welcome bot: A Probot App

 We bout to do this